ashivrina/qa-guru-api-tests/README.md

 ## Jenkins job

-Jenkins is a tool which lets you run the tests from.
+Jenkins is a tool from where you can run the tests.
 Click <a target="_blank" href="https://jenkins.autotests.cloud/job/07-oecowgirl-reqresrest">here</a> to do that.

 <img width="1068" alt="Jenkins" src="https://user-images.githubusercontent.com/32490159/138930976-c4778720-9328-4f5c-9f19-130ec1e51a6b.png">